thiago-osorio/gender_recognition/README.md

 ---
 ## 🆘 Description
-In this project I user LightGBM Classifier to predict a person's gender by voice.
+In this project I used LightGBM Classifier to predict a person's gender by voice.
 After that, I created a Web UI to record the voice and generate the prediction (the streamlit custom component was created by Stefan Rummer and is available [`here`](https://github.com/stefanrmmr/streamlit_audio_recorder)).

 ## 💻 Technologies Used
 - Python